ShihanZENG/Awesome-DSDO/README.md

 We will continue updating this repository to make it better, and we'd love to hear your feedback.

 We might make mistakes or there might be something missing.
+If you spot any errors or bugs, please [Report Bug](https://github.com/Liping-LZ/awesome-DSDO/issues/new?labels=bug&template=bug-report---.md) and describe the issues and submit the report.
+You could also click the "Report Bug" button on the top.

-If you spot any errors or have any suggestions for adding resources, please email liping.zheng.1@warwick.ac.uk.
+We also welcome any good suggestions.
+If you have any suggestions for this repository, please [Request Feature](https://github.com/Liping-LZ/awesome-DSDO/issues/new?labels=enhancement&template=feature-request---.md) to tell us what you would like us to add to this repository.

+You could email me at liping.zheng.1@warwick.ac.uk for any other requests.
 I am more than happy to have a chat with you and update the repository.

 ### Top contributors: